How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \paragraph{Dynamic World.} Unlike the previous cropland and land cover maps that represent the land cover status of map locations based on satellite observations collected over a year or multiple years, Dynamic World represents the land cover status at a particular \textit{date}.
 Dynamic World provides a new global land cover classification at 10 m/pixel for every new cloud-free Sentinel-2 observation, which is nominally acquired every 5 days everywhere on Earth.\cite{brown2022dynamic} Dynamic World uses a fully-convolutional neural network (FCNN) to segment (i.e., classify all pixels in an input image) the land cover classes in a given Sentinel-2 multispectral image, trained on globally-distributed samples.
 Dynamic World provides land cover class probabilities and class labels (the class with the highest probability in each pixel) for nine land cover classes, including cropland.
 While Dynamic World is meant to capture near real-time land cover, it can represent a longer time period by computing a mode composite over that time period (e.g., one year as in the other maps in this study).
 We used a mode composite of Dynamic World land cover classes corresponding to the reference data year of each test region (e.g., 01/01/2019-12/31/2020 for Kenya) and then binarized the map so that the crop class had a label of 1 and all other classes had a label of 0 (representing non-crop classes).
-Brown et al. (2022) reported an accuracy of 88.9\% for the crop class, noting that Dynamic World tended to identify crops more poorly than other classes.\cite{brown2022dynamic}
+Brown et al. (2022) reported an accuracy of 88.9\% for the crop class, noting that Dynamic World tended to identify crops more poorly than other classes.\cite{brown2022dynamic} We accessed the Dynamic World map using the following GEE asset: \texttt{ee.ImageCollection("GOOGLE/DYNAMICWORLD/V1")}.